HallelAviner/Agrotech-Lab-Final-Project-2026/README.md

 * **Touch Sensor (Exposed Wire):** * Connect the green cable shown in the diagram to create a touch sensor.
     * **Keep its end exposed** to allow for touch-based wakeup.

-* **Plumbing Integration:** * Connect the flow sensor to the pipe, ensuring it is in line with the pipe connected to the MQTT-controlled faucet.
+* **Plumbing Integration:** * Connect the flow sensor to the pipe, ensuring it is in line with the pipe connected to the MQTT-controlled faucet.The system is designed to be installed alongside a standard irrigation controller of any type.
+It operates a dedicated valve, separate from the one managed by the irrigation controller.
+These two valves are connected in series, meaning that closing either valve will halt the water flow.
+While the main irrigation valve remains closed and only opens during scheduled cycles, our valve remains normally open, closing only when a leak is detected.
+Once the leak is repaired, our valve can be manually reopened via the Blynk app to resume the scheduled irrigation.
 <img width="433" height="297" alt="image" src="https://github.com/user-attachments/assets/c2ee828f-a9ef-4fdc-a9c3-67805bc6f0ed" />